-Every business is different, with different goals in mind that they want to achieve with their digital signs.
+Every business is different, with different goals in mind that they want to achieve with their digital signage screens.
 Each has different budgets and content capabilities.
 And each has vastly different physical spaces to account for.

 All of those competing factors, though, shouldn’t overwhelm businesses looking to make the digital signage leap.
 In fact, instead of viewing that long list of considerations as a head-scratching conundrum, you’d be much better served to use it as the trusty roadmap to help you pick that one-and-only perfect screen.

 Need to know more?
-Here’s our easy-to-follow strategy on how to pick the best digital signage display for your business—and your business only.
+Here’s our easy-to-follow strategy on how to pick the best digital signage screens for your business—and your business only.

 Location, location, location